 Cat Wang BSc – Science Communicator

-Cat first discovered the McGill Office for Science and Society (OSS) through her science communication class in her third year studying science at McGill.
-She wanted to use her scientific background and knowledge of pop culture to translate reputable science into interesting content for the public.
+Cat first discovered the McGill Office for Science and Society (OSS) through a science communication course.
+She wanted to use her scientific background and knowledge of pop culture to translate reputable science into engaging content for the public.
 After interning at the OSS as a SURA (Science Undergraduate Research Award) student in the Summer of 2022, she has been involved with the office as a science communicator.

-Alongside her studies, Cat has been involved with McGill’s Student Emergency Response Team (MSERT) as a volunteer first responder and course coordinator.
-She teaches First Aid and CPR courses on campus as a Canadian Red Cross-certified instructor.
+Alongside her studies, Cat has been involved with McGill’s Student Emergency Response Team as a volunteer first responder and course coordinator.
+She teaches First Aid and CPR courses as a Canadian Red Cross-certified instructor and shares her love for anatomy as a Teaching Assistant in McGill's Faculty of Medicine and Health Sciences.

 On the weekends, Cat likes to explore the outdoors through running, hiking, and skiing.